cloud-ark/kubeplus/README.md

 ### Resource utilization

 KubePlus provides controls to set per-namespace resource quotas.
 It also monitors usage of CPU, memory, storage, and network traffic at the application instance level.
 The collected metrics are available in different formats and can be pulled into Prometheus for historical usage tracking.
+KubePlus also supports ability to define licenses for the CRDs.
+A license defines the number of application instances that can be created for that CRD, and an expiry date.
+KubePlus prevents creation of application instances if the license terms are not met.

 ### Upgrades